 KW: Emsculpt NEO

-Meta: Emsculpt NEO, the only FDA cleared treatment to build strong muscles and burn fat at the same time.
+Meta: Emsculpt NEO, the only FDA-cleared treatment to build strong muscles and burn fat simultaneously.
 Learn more about the revolutionary body shaping treatment.

 Emsculpt NEO | Build Strong Muscle and Reduce Pesky Fat

 Emsculpt NEO is the first body shaping treatment of its kind.
 This treatment is the only body shaping method to achieve FDA clearance to build muscles and burn fat.
-Scientific studies show Emsculpt NEO, on average, increases patient muscle mass by 25% and decreases fat by 30%.
-These resultsprove this treatment is the most effective way to reduce fat while building lean, strong muscles.
-Emsculpt NEO is a suitable treatment.
-At only 30-minutes, patients can transform their lower abdomen, arms, legs, and even buttocks.
+Scientific studies show this treatment, on average, increases patient muscle mass by 25% and decreases fat by 30%.
+These results distinguish the Emsculpt Neo as the most effective fat reduction treatment, making it a fast and effective way to reduce fat while building lean, strong muscles.
+Treatment areas include the abdomen, arms, legs, and even buttocks.
+Moreover, the 30-minute procedure is painless, safe, and requires no downtime.

-Learn more about the painless, non-invasive body shaping treatment by scheduling a free consultation with Reston Dermatology + Cosmetic Center.
-We are a leading provider of Emsculpt NEO in the Reston, VA area.
+Learn more about the non-invasive body shaping treatment by scheduling a free consultation with Reston Dermatology + Cosmetic Center.
+We are a leading provider of Emsculpt in the Reston, VA area.
 Call us at 703-775-2190.

 Emsculpt NEO Benefits